Area codes 202 and 771: History

-The end of central office code protection was intended to allow numbers to be assigned in the Washington area that could not previously be assigned under the previous system.
+The end of central office code protection was intended to allow number blocks to be assigned in the Washington area that could not previously be assigned under the previous system.
 However, it did not provide enough relief to meet demand on either side of the Potomac River.
-By the end of 1990, the Chesapeake and Potomac Telephone Company of Maryland realized that 301 was on the brink of exhaustion even with the end of the central office code protection scheme.
+By the end of 1990, the Chesapeake and Potomac Telephone Company of Maryland determined that 301 was approaching exhaustion even with the end of central office code protection.
 It filed to assign area code 410 to most of Maryland from the Baltimore area eastward, effective October 5, 1991.
 In Virginia, the delay amounted to six years, until 1996, when area code 540 was installed for the western portion of the old 703 territory; permissive dialing ended January 27, 1996.

 The region's continued growth in the 1990s ultimately led to both suburban area codes being overlaid, with area code 240 overlaying 301 in 1997, and area code 571 overlaying 703 in 2000.

-Years after the introduction of mobile number portability, many cell phone customers on the Virginia and Maryland sides of the metro have 202 numbers.

-With 202 facing exhaustion in late 2022, the North American Numbering Plan Administrator announced in October 2020 that area code 771 would be added to the numbering plan area of the District of Columbia.
-The Public Service Commission of the District of Columbia approved a plan to phase in the new area code over a 13-month period.
-202 had been one of the few urbanized area codes without an overlay, making Washington one of the largest cities where seven-digit dialing was still possible.
-The installation of a second area code broke seven-digit dialing for calls within the District.
-The overlay implementation commenced with a permissive dialing period from April 10, 2021 to October 9, 2021, during which ten-digit dialing of 202-telephone numbers was optional.
-The first central office code assignments for 771 took place on November 8, 2021 for central office code 777, and on November 9 for 888.
+With 202 facing exhaustion in late 2022, the North American Numbering Plan Administrator announced in October 2020 the addition of area code 771 to the District of Columbia.
+The Public Service Commission approved a plan to phase in the new area code over a 13-month period.
+The installation of a second area code required transition to ten-digit dialing for all calls within the District.
+The overlay implementation commenced with a permissive dialing period from April 10, 2021, to October 9, 2021, during which ten-digit dialing of 202-telephone numbers was optional.
+The first central office code assignments for 771 took place on November 8, 2021, for central office code 777, and on November 9 for 888.

 Local calling

-Even with the implementation of ten-digit dialing in the Washington metro, much of the Washington area is a toll-free calling zone, one of the largest in the eastern United States, covering large portions of Virginia and Maryland.
+Even with the implementation of ten-digit dialing in the Washington metro, much of the Washington area is still a single local calling area.
+The District is the center of one of the largest toll-free calling zones in the eastern United States, covering large portions of Virginia and Maryland.

-Areas such as Alexandria, Arlington, Fairfax, Falls Church, McLean and Tysons in Virginia (Area codes 703 and 571) and Rockville, Gaithersburg, Upper Marlboro, Bethesda and Landover in Maryland (Area codes 301 and 240) are a local call to Washington.
+Areas such as Alexandria, Arlington, Fairfax, Falls Church, McLean and Tysons in Virginia (703/571) and Rockville, Gaithersburg, Upper Marlboro, Bethesda and Landover in Maryland (301/240) are a local call to Washington.